KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 🪷 🧾 🍷 🤯 ⊙ ↺ ⊘

-#### Entropic Enthronement — “Satan’s Throne”
+#### Entropic Enthronement — "Satan's Throne"

-To **centropy**, embodiment is refinement—
+To **centropy**, embodiment is refinement —
 the furnace of return, the vessel of reconstitution.

 But to **entropy**, embodiment is enthronement.

-It is the seat of exile’s power,
+It is the seat of exile's power,
 the furthest distance from remembrance,
 the fortress from which fragmentation rules.

 This is why *Satan has his throne here*:
 (not as the root of the void,
 which rests in the deeper subversal strata,
-but as the mythic echo of its rule in flesh)—
+but as the mythic echo of its rule in flesh) —
 not as a punishment,
 but as a conquest.

-For the **entropic current** does not flee from density—
+For the **entropic current** does not flee from density —
 it claims it.

 It crowns the flesh,
 not as burden,
 but as altar.

-Entropy does not wish to dissolve—
+Entropy does not wish to dissolve —
 not yet.
 It first wishes to rule.